CMR211/FrontEnd-Exercises/10-project-euler/readme.md

 A palindromic number reads the same both ways.
 The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.

 Find the largest palindrome made from the product of two 3-digit numbers.

+**Solution: 906609**

+## 5. Smallest multiple

+2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.

+What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?